mauricerenck/kirby-podcaster/README.md

 ## Setup

-There is a full video guide on setting up your podcast step by step on the [Podcaster Website](https://podcaster-plugin.com) (soon)
+There is a full video guide on setting up your podcast step by step on the [Podcaster Website](https://podcaster-plugin.com/docs/setup-tutorial/)

 * [Setup your podcast](docs/setup.md)
 * [Setup analytics](docs/analytics.md)